 Think your home is clean?
 You’d be surprised how many things in a traditional household that are breeding grounds for germs or worse.
 Following are a few often overlooked things in your home that could be collecting lots of grime, gunk, and bacteria, the best ways to clean them and how often.

 After a while, build up in the dishwasher can keep dishes from getting the deep cleaning they need.
 To keep your dishwasher clean, once a month securely set 1/2 a cup of white vinegar in the upper rack then run a regular cycle.
-For a good cleaning, besides using the vinegar, add a cup of baking soda to the bottom of the dishwasher.

 If you’ve got kids and pets, chances are you’ll need to sweep up after every meal.
 In most cases, it’s okay to wait a week between cleanings, but if you use a microfiber mop, you can quickly clean the floor anytime you want.
 The more often you clean the kitchen floor, the fewer food crumbs and other debris will be tracked through your home.